Kush-arora12/ApexPlanet-Task-3-Deep-Dive-Analysis-Dashboard/README.md

 Power BI Service publishing could not be completed because it requires a supported Microsoft work/school account.

-The complete interactive dashboard (.pbix) has been included in this repository.
+The complete interactive dashboard (.pbix) has been included in this repository and can be viewed using Microsoft Power BI Desktop.

 ---

 ## Author

-Kushaljeet Arora
+**Kushaljeet Arora**